Invisible AI uses computer vision to help (but hopefully not nag) assembly line workers – TechCrunch

 “The goal was to make it as easy to deploy as possible.
 You buy a camera from us, with compute and everything built in.
 You install it in your facility, you show it a few examples of the assembly process, then you annotate them.
 And that’s less complicated than it sounds,” Danziger explained.
 “Within something like an hour they can be up and running.”

 Once the camera and machine learning system is set up, it’s really not such a difficult problem for it to be working on.
-Tracking human movements is a fairly straightforward task for a smart camera these days, and comparing those movements to an example set is comparatively easy as well.
+Tracking human movements is a fairly straightforward task for a smart camera these days, and comparing those movements to an example set is comparatively easy, as well.
 There’s no “creativity” involved, like trying to guess what a person is doing or match it to some huge library of gestures, as you might find in an AI dedicated to captioning video or interpreting sign language (both still very much works in progress elsewhere in the research community).

 As for privacy and the possibility of being unnerved by being on camera constantly, that’s something that has to be addressed by the companies using this technology.
 There’s a distinct possibility for good, but also for evil, like pretty much any new tech.